ataousCode/anor-booking/app-info/event-app.md

-2. **API Services**
+2. **API Services and service impl**

 1. Authentication service
 2. Event service
 3. Ticket service
 4. Wishlist service
-5. Admin and organizer services
+5. Admin and organizer services and so on so many others feature and functionalities

 3. **Error Handling**

 1. Global exception handler on the backend
 2. Consistent error responses
-3. Frontend error display with toast notifications
+3. Frontend error display with snack notifications

 ## Key Features